Lennart1978/Yay-autoupdate/README.md

 Archlinux Yay automatic update Systemd service.
 The Systemd service "yay-update.service" is configured for Gnome / Wayland, but it can easily be configured for other systems as well.
 When notifications popup, you will hear different sounds (soundcard).
 The system update starts with a low beep from the speaker, error notifications popup with a high beep.
 In case of available updates, a list of all the updated packages with version informations will appear in a Zenity - info dialog at the center of your screen.
+Detailed information about the update, cleanup and logrotate process is in the log file /tmp/yay-update.log.

 ## Requirements:
 The following packages need to be installed: